-During the product development process, you will have ideas, suggestions and bugs coming from left and right.
+During the product development process, you will have ideas, suggestions, and bugs coming left, right, and center.
 That’s why you’ll need to prioritize tasks in your backlog and make sure that the most impactful ideas are developed first.

 So, how do you prioritize the backlog?

 There are several backlog prioritization methods that can help you manage your backlog, and you can choose whichever works best for you.
 In this guide, we will cover one of the most popular methods, called the MoSCoW method.

 The MoSCoW method is a prioritization technique that allows you to reach common ground with all stakeholders and make sure to deliver the most important requirements first.
 The system differentiates between these four levels of priority:

 Mo (Must Have): The most vital product requirements that you (or your users) can’t live without.

 S (Should Have): These requirements are important but not essential for your next release.